pkardas/notes/books/nlp-book.md

 the bigger they were, the bigger they will be
 ```

-Number operator, eg.: `\1` allows to repeat matched group.
+Number operator, e.g.: `\1` allows repeating matched group.
 So parenthesis operator not only allows to group but also
 store in a numbered register.
 It is possible to disable register and use non-capturing group,
-eg.: `(:?some: a few) (people|cats) like some \1`.
+e.g.: `(:?some: a few) (people|cats) like some \1`.
 Famous chatbot ELIZA used a series of regular expressions
 substitutions.

 ```